foliant-docs/foliantcontrib.multiproject/README.md

 Before building the documentation superproject, Multiproject extension calls Foliant to build each subproject into `pre` target, and then moves the directories of built subprojects into the source directory of the superproject (usually called as `src`).

+Note that Foliant allows to override default config file name `foliant.yml` by using `--config` or `-c` command line option.
+To provide correct working of Multiproject extension, the same names of config files should be used in the superproject and in all subprojects.

 ## CLI Extension for the `src` Command

 This extension supports the command `src` to backup the source directory of Foliant project (usually called as `src`) and to restore it from prepared backup.